 - Setting out the rationale for the project itself e.g. the importance of cultural heritage regeneration.
 Instead it is intended as a practical resource for monitoring. - Monitoring the project itself e.g. how many partner cities join the HUB-IN Alliance etc. Instead it is focussed on city level monitoring of their HUB-IN interventions. - Assessing the actual total value of all cultural heritage within cities e.g. quantifying in € terms the total economic and intrinsic value of a HUA's heritage - Conducting place-making diagnostics and / or intervention design e.g. diagnosing the HUA's challenges, designing initiatives, or proposing decision-making tools for managing a portfolio of interventions.
-These are addressed in other deliverables..[TM] - Conducting "ex ante" (pre-intervention) forecasts e.g. forecasting in quantitative terms the expected benefits from future, hypothetical interventions.
-This framework assists cities in monitoring benefits during and "ex post" (after) their selected interventions. - Providing impact assessment tools for individual entrepreneurs.
-Instead it is a resource for the city teams assessing their overarching HUB-IN intervention. - Conducting more advanced statistical analysis e.g. correlation coefficients analysis on survey results, ANOVA tests etc. Instead it proposes a framework that balances depth of insight with ease of use for city teams who may not be experts in economic, environmental or social sciences. - Guiding on comprehensive (Social) Return on Investment analysis against the HUB-IN investment e.g. assessing every single benefit against every single cost, as this is not practical for this type of intervention and the city effort available.
+These are addressed in other deliverables..iv - Conducting "ex ante" (pre-intervention) forecasts e.g. forecasting in quantitative terms the expected benefits from future, hypothetical interventions.
+This framework assists cities in monitoring benefits during and "ex post" (after) their selected interventions.